huidr/kingdom-of-links/README.md

 - [cooltext.com](https://cooltext.com/) lets you design text and logos in transparent PNG and other formats.

+- [toppng.com](https://toppng.com/) has millions of free stock images in png.

 - [pngtree.com](https://pngtree.com/) has millions of images in PNG and AI formats.